 To transfer the data between Relational database management (RDBMS) and Hadoop HDFS a tool is used known as Sqoop.
 Using Sqoop data can be transferred from RDMS like MySQL or Oracle into HDFS as well as exporting data from HDFS file to RDBMS

-The task tracker send out heartbeat messages to Jobtracker usually every few minutes to make sure that JobTracker is active and functioning.
-The message also informs JobTracker about the number of available slots, so the JobTracker can stay upto date with where in the cluster work can be delegated
+The task tracker sends out heartbeat messages to Jobtracker usually every few minutes to make sure that JobTracker is active and functioning.
+The message also informs JobTracker about the number of available slots, so the JobTracker can stay up to date with wherein the cluster work can be delegated

 19) Explain what is Sequencefileinputformat?

 Sequencefileinputformat is used for reading files in sequence.
 It is a specific compressed binary file format which is optimized for passing data between the output of one MapReduce job to the input of some other MapReduce job.

 20) Explain what does the conf.setMapper Class do?